LUMERIIX/FrequencyCounter/README.md

 The C-Code is the Programm Code for the implemented VHDL CPU [ZPU](https://github.com/zylin/zpu) or a so called [SOC](https://en.wikipedia.org/wiki/System_on_a_chip)(System-on-a-Chip).
 The C-Code implements the Protocol for the communication over uart and i2c.
 The ZPU also controls the entire VHDL Components and handles the data.
 The Code is obviously written in C and is based on a state-machine.
 The C-Code is converted in a dualported-RAM (VHDL Component) which is located in the VHDL Project and is connected to the Wishbone-Bus of the ZPU.

 ## Get it
+**It's recommended to use a Linux Host-PC the project is tested and developt on Fedora 27 so I recommend to install a Fedora VM in VMWare Worksation**

 ```
 cd